 See how Jaguar I-PACE fits seamlessly into your lifestyle with a single charge, by adjusting the settings below.

 See how Jaguar I-PACE fits seamlessly into your lifestyle with a single charge.

 Urban: The majority of your driving takes place in and around town travelling at an average speed of 27km/h.

 Motorway: The majority of your driving takes place on the motorway at an average speed of 92km/h.

 Combined: Your regular commute involves a combination of urban and motorway driving, at an average speed of 47km/h.

 Fuel Consumption: N/A CO2 Emissions: 0(g/km) EV Range: Up to 292 miles EV Range figures are calculated on the WLTP cycle based upon production vehicle over over a standardised route.
 Range achieved will vary depending on vehicle and battery condition, actual route, environment and driving style.

 Heating and air conditioning systems use energy and this can reduce range.

-These systems are most often used at the start of a journey so, to reduce the impact on range, I‑PACE has the ability to pre-condition the interior ahead of departure while the car is still charging.
-This allows I‑PACE to use electricity from the power supply, and not the battery, to heat or cool the interior.
+These systems are most often used at the start of a journey so, to reduce the impact on range,

 One of the biggest impacts on range is the driver.
 Frequent, heavy acceleration will have a detrimental impact on the car's state of charge, whereas travelling at a steady pace will help an electric car preserve range.
 Gradual acceleration can also reduce your reliance on hard braking which consumes more energy than gentle braking.